bccsa/media-router/README.md

 * SrtInput: Receives an SRT stream and publishes it to a UDP socket.
 * SrtOutput: Reads a UDP socket and publishes it as a SRT stream.

+The web UI is available on port 8081.

 ## Compatibility
 This project has been tested on Raspberry Pi OS Buster and Ubuntu 20.04